shinyaoki/chipatlas/documents.md

 (**a**) it compensates the biases derived from different experimental conditions.
 (**b**) it adjusts the difference of the peak numbers and distributions coming from innate characteristics of the TFs.

-The function (**a**) is programed so that MACS2 scores in each BED4 file were fitted to a Gaussian distribution, by which the BED4 file divided into following three groups:
+The function (**a**) is programed so that MACS2 scores in each BED4 file were fitted to a Gaussian distribution, by which the BED4 file were divided into following three groups:

   - **H** (High binding; Z-score > 0.5)
   - **M** (Middle binding; -0.5 ≤ Z-score ≤ 0.5)